Schmytzi/ldpred-prs-manual/prs_manual.md

 ## Calculating Your Scores
 After LDpred has finished estimation LD and SNP weights, it's time to finally compute polygenic risk scores.
 I did it with plink but this functionality is offered by LDpred, as well.
+However, both tools use different algorithms, so do not expect the results to be the same.